Evenwyne/programming-univbasics-3-method-return-values/README.md

 Knowing how methods return values is crucial as you'll be using them constantly in programs both big and small.
-Knowing the difference between `puts` and `print`, and return values will help you avoid a common pitfalls.
+Knowing the difference between `puts` and `print`, and return values will help you avoid a common pitfall.

 Return values are how different parts of your program communicate with one another.
 You don't have to worry too much about this for now, but as you start